gymshark/ios-stack-kit/README.md

 ## Why StackKit?

-The main advantage StackKit has over a standard programtatic constraints based approach is maintainance and flexibility.
+The main advantage StackKit has over a standard programmatic constraints-based approach is maintenance and flexibility.
 You can quickly change your layout by simply moving the ordering of a couple of views.
 No more painful rearranging of anchors e.c.t.
-You can also evaluating conditionals within the UI code, adding boolean properties, loops maps and more.
+You can also evaluate conditionals within the UI code, adding boolean properties, loops maps, and more.

-We've made some Example screens and code samples, would defitnietly recomend starting there to grasp how powerful and simplistic StackKit is.
-Wwe hope to see it in your projects in the near future 🙂
+We've made some Example screens and code samples would definitely recommend starting there to grasp how powerful and simplistic StackKit is.
+We hope to see it in your projects in the near future 🙂

 StackKit is built and maintained with love by the Gymshark Engineering Team 💙📱